Nightmares on Elm Street: Development

-Nightmares on Elm Street was Andy Mangel's third and first successful attempt to release comics within the A Nightmare on Elm Street franchise.
+Nightmares on Elm Street was Andy Mangels's third and first successful attempt to release comics within the A Nightmare on Elm Street franchise.
 The first was for Blackthorne Publishing, which gained licensing rights from New Line Cinema in early 1989.
 Eight issues in 3D based on the films and Freddy's Nightmares were planned, and a first issue was scheduled for release in April 1989, but around that time, Blackthorne began its downward spiral towards bankruptcy, and progress was frozen long enough for the publisher to fold before anything could be published of those comics.
 Andy Mangels had finished writing three and illustrated the first issue, but development ceased after that.
 The second attempt was with Marvel Comics' Freddy Krueger's A Nightmare on Elm Street series; Andy Mangels suggested a plot for its fifth issue but only two issues were released before it was cancelled out of fear of what critics might say about its violent content.
 After the box office failure of A Nightmare on Elm Street 5: The Dream Child (1989), New Line Cinema decided to pull the plug on the film series, which they did in 1991 with Freddy's Dead: The Final Nightmare, which officially killed off Freddy for the time.
 Andy Mangels attempted to once again secure comics publishing rights for the A Nightmare on Elm Street franchise, and succeeded within eight months.
 Dave Imhoff, who was head of New Line Cinema's licensing department at the time, had recognized comics as a cheap way of developing stories within a franchise without having to employ actors, film crew and special effects specialists.
 Thus, he was very receptive when Mangels approached him and expressed willingness to work on developing A Nightmare on Elm Street comics.
 Mangels also contacted Innovation Publishing, who told him that they might consider publishing his work if he could only secure licensing rights.